 It is difficult to scientifically compare people’s experiences of MS. Extensive placebo-controlled clinical trials are required to research disease patterns and the effectiveness of new treatments.

 What is a clinical trial?

 Clinical trials are research studies that test the effects of “health interventions” on people.
-Such health interventions are most commonly new drugs or treatments, though clinical trials may also examine the effects of other health interventions such as diagnostic methods, surgeries or procedures, technological devices and educational methods.
+Such health interventions are most commonly new drugs or treatments.
+However, clinical trials may also examine the effects of other health interventions such as diagnostic methods, surgeries or procedures, technological devices and educational methods.

-Clinical trials usually only begin once pre-clinical laboratory studies have already shown promising results.
+Clinical trials usually begin once pre-clinical laboratory studies have shown promising results.
 These initial studies typically involve human cells or animals.

-The most reliable way of showing whether a new intervention is safe, effective or better than what is already available is through clinical trials.
+Clinical trials are the most reliable way of showing whether a new intervention is safe, effective or better than what is already available.

 What are the clinical trial phases?